francisfuzz/on-dispatch-dump-contexts/README.md

-# on-dispatch-trigger-workflow
+# on-dispatch-dump-contexts

-This repository is an example of triggering a GitHub Actions workflow via the [repository dispatch event](https://developer.github.com/v3/repos/#creating-a-repository-dispatch-event).
+This repository is an example of triggering a GitHub Actions workflow via the [repository dispatch event](https://developer.github.com/v3/repos/#creating-a-repository-dispatch-event) to dump all available contexts.

-The repository dispatch event will trigger a new workflow execution that creates or updates your repo's `dates.txt` with a new date.

 ## Usage